AV receiver: Channels

 Stereo receivers have two channels of amplification (thus two separate amplifiers), while AV receivers may have more than two.
 The standard for AV receivers is five channels of amplification (thus five separate amplifiers), usually referred to as 5.1 receivers.
 This provides for a left, right, center, left surround sound and right surround sound speaker to be powered by the receiver.

-In the 2010s, 7.1 receivers became more common and provide for two additional surround channels, left rear surround and right rear surround.
-The ".1" refers to the LFE (low-frequency effects/bass) channel, the signal of which is usually sent to an amplified subwoofer unit.
+In the 2010s, 7.1 receivers became more common and provided for two additional surround channels, left rear surround and right rear surround.
+The .1 refers to the low-frequency effects channel, the signal of which is usually sent to an amplified subwoofer unit.
 5.1 and 7.1 receivers do not usually provide amplification for this channel.
 Instead, they provide a line level output.
-The user then either buys a separate monophonic power amp for their subwoofer or obtains a powered subwoofer cabinet, which contains an integrated power amplifier.
+The user then either buys a monophonic power amp for their subwoofer or obtains a powered subwoofer cabinet containing an integrated power amplifier.

 Amplifier power

 Audio amplifier power, normally specified in watts, is not always as significant as it may seem from the specification.
 Due to the logarithmic nature of human hearing, audio power or sound pressure level (SPL), must be increased by ten times to sound twice as loud.
 This is why SPL is measured on a logarithmic scale in decibels (dBs).
 An increase of 10dBs results in a perceived doubling of loudness.
 Another complication with human hearing is that as the SPL decreases the perceived volume of the low and high frequencies decreases faster than the central frequencies around 2 kHz.

 There are different standards for rating amplifier power depending on country, manufacturer, and model.
-Other factors also come into play: distortion, headroom, speaker efficiency.
-As well, some lower-price point manufacturers advertise the peak power of an amplifier, rather than its root mean square (RMS) power.
+Other factors also come into play: distortion, headroom, and speaker efficiency.
+Some lower-price point manufacturers advertise an amplifier's peak power, rather than its root mean square (RMS) power.
 Thus, it is possible for an amplifier with a specified lower power to sound louder than an amplifier with a specified higher power.
 Because of these factors, it is not easy to compare the perceived loudness of amplifiers solely from their specified power in watts.